leezythu/UCTR/readme.md

 Coming soon!

 ## 🤗 Docker
-We also provide a docker environment.
-You can reproduce our results in it easily.
+We also provide a [docker environment](https://hub.docker.com/r/leezythu/uctr).

-Coming soon!!
-(We encounter issues when pushing the image to the docker hub because the image is a bit large, and we're working on it.
-Please be patient.)
+You can run `docker pull leezythu/uctr:3.0 ` and follow the instructions in `readme_in_docker.md` to reproduce our results in it.

 ## 📝 License